BarlierC/NWP/DeckSlides/deckslide.md

 *Link to the original data*: https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

 **Data processing**:
-- **Compilation**: The three datasets were merged together and sampled 10 times with a size of 20 000 elements
+- **Compilation**: The three datasets were merged together and sampled 10 times with a size of 20 000 elements.
 - **Cleaning**: The compiled corpus was cleaned as follow:
   * Removing non-English characters, URLs, repetition of words, text within brackets, Twitter #, emails, punctuations, numbers and extra white spaces,
   * Replacing abbreviations,
   * Transforming all words to lower case.
+  * *Future optimization: dealing with words that are misspelled*

 Predictive Model
 ========================================================

 The model for the next word predictions is based on pre-compiled N-gram databases and a backing-off algorithm.

-- **N-gram databases construction**: bigrams *(N2-gram)*, trigrams *(N3-gram)* and quadrigrams *(N4-grams)* databases were built using the constructed corpus.
+- **N-gram databases construction**: bigrams *(N2-grams)*, trigrams *(N3-grams)* and quadrigrams *(N4-grams)* databases were built using the constructed corpus.
 For each token, the three most probable next words were kept.
 Each N-gram database contains the token and its frequency, sorted by highest frequency.
 - **Algorithm**: depending on the number of words entered by the user, the appropriate N-gram database is selected:
-  1. **One word**: the bigrams database is used to return the three most probable next words
+  1. **One word**: the N2-grams database is used to return the three most probable next words
-  2. **Two words**: the trigrams database is used to return the three most probable next words
+  2. **Two words**: the N3-grams database is used to return the three most probable next words
-  3. **Three words and more** - **backing-off algorithm**: the quadrigrams database is first used.
-If no prediction is found, the trigrams one is used with the two last words provided by the user.
-If there is still no prediction, the bigrams one is used with the last word provided.
+  3. **Three words and more** - **backing-off algorithm**: the N4-grams database is first used.
+If no prediction is found, the N3-grams one is used with the two last words provided by the user.
+If there is still no prediction, the N2-grams one is used with the last word provided.
   4. *In case no prediction is found, the user will observe a question mark under its entry.*

 **Code**: https://github.com/BarlierC/NWP.git